Institution code: H12

 You will cover not just theory and technical skills but the research and business techniques needed by professional engineers.
 Industry figures have helped us to develop a comprehensive curriculum combining core engineering subjects with the latest industrial techniques.
 Much of our teaching is project led, and is designed to develop the professional skills that you will use as a graduate engineer.

 The percentage of time spent in different learning activities for this year of study:

 This is the breakdown of assessment methods for this year of study:

 Not sure which course is right for you?
 Try our Course Comparison tool to compare modules taught on different courses.

 Our students spend their year-long placement working as professional engineers with an industrial firm such as BAE Systems, JCB, Niftylift or Cummins Engines.
 You will be helped to find the right role by an engineering placement manager based at Harper Adams.

-Accredited by the Institution of Agricultural Engineers (IAgrE) on behalf of the Engineering Council for the purposes of fully meeting the academic requirements for registration as an Incorporated Engineer.
-BEng students can become chartered engineers after completing additional study to Master’s level.
+This course is accredited by the Institution of Agricultural Engineers (IAgrE) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as a Chartered Engineer.

 Your first year will focus on core engineering theory, including design skills, engineering mechanics, maths, and materials.
 Alongside these generic engineering topics, you will also start to learn the fundamental basis for your area of specialism - whether that be Off Road Vehicle Design or Agricultural Engineering.